codefellows-seattle-301d26/11-production-deployment/README.md

 - Create an About View for displaying content about you and your application.
 - Redeploy your application

-*8. As a user, I want a view which displays any error messages that occur during the usage of my book list application.*

-- Create an Error View:
-  - Define a global variable called `error-view` and assign an empty object literal as it's value.
-  - Define a method on `errorView` called `initErrorPage` which takes an argument of `err` and does the following:
-    - Hides any element with a class of `container`.
-    - Shows any element with a class of `error-view`.
-    - Empties any content within the element with an id of `error-message`.
-    - Compiles the Handlebars template with an id of `error-template`.
-    - Renders the `err` argument into the template, and appends it to an element with an id of `error-message`.
-- Define a function called `errorCallback` which takes an error object as an argument when invoked.
-  - Log the error and pass the error to the `errorView.initErrorPage` view method.

 *9. As a user, I want my books to be rendered dynamically so that I can view all of the books in my list.*

 - Define a constructor function called `Book` which takes an object literal as an argument.
   - Iterate over the argument's object keys to assign key/value pairs for creating a Book instance.
+  - Enclose your code in an IFFE.
 - Define a `Book` instance method called `toHtml` which, when invoked, compiles the Handlebars template with an id of `book-list-template`, and return the template with that instance's content.
 - Define a static property on `Book` called `all`, and assign an empty array as it's value.
 - Define a static method on `Book` called `loadAll` which takes `rows` as an argument, and sorts `rows` by `title`, maps over `rows` to create an array of `Book` instances, and then assigns the new array of `Book`s to `Book.all`.
 - Define a static method on `Book` called `fetchAll` which takes `callback` as an argument, and makes a request to the API at `GET: /api/v1/books`.
   - On success, pass the results to `Book.loadAll`, and then invoke the `callback`.
-  - On failure, invoke the `errorCallback`.
+  - On failure, invoke the `errorCallback` (see details below)
 - Create a Book View:
+  - Enclose your code in an IFFE.
   - Define a global variable called `bookView` and assign an empty object literal as its value.
   - Define a method on `bookView` called `initIndexPage` which hides any element with a class of `container`, shows any element with a class of `book-view`, and maps over the Book instances stored in `Book.all` to render each and append them to an element with the id of `book-list`.
   - Using jQuery's `Document.ready` functionality, invoke `Book.fetchAll` when the DOM has loaded, and pass `bookView.initIndexPage` as it's argument.

+*8. As a user, I want a view which displays any error messages that occur during the usage of my book list application.*

+- Create an Error View:
+  - Enclose your code in an IFFE.
+  - Define a global variable called `error-view` and assign an empty object literal as it's value.
+  - Define a method on `errorView` called `initErrorPage` which takes an argument of `err` and does the following:
+    - Hides any element with a class of `container` (or the class you chose to use).
+    - Shows any element with a class of `error-view` (or the class you chose to use).
+    - Empties any content within the element with an id of `error-message` (or the id you chose to use).
+    - Compiles the Handlebars template with an id of `error-template`.
+    - Renders the `err` argument into the template, and appends it to an element with an id of `error-message`.
+- Define a function called `errorCallback` which takes an error object as an argument when invoked.
+  - Log the error and pass the error to the `errorView.initErrorPage` view method.

+*6. As a developer, I want the client to have the ability to request all resources from the database through a RESTful endpoint.*

+- Create a new endpoint at `GET /api/v1/books` which will retrieve an array of book objects from the database, limited to only the `book_id`, `title`, `author`, and `image_url`.

 *10. As a user, I want a simple, clean looking UI so that my application is easy to navigate.*